cncf/wg-serverless/workflow/spec/spec.md

 The interval parameter specifies the retry interval (in ISO 8601 repeatable format).
 For example: "R5/PT15M" would mean repeat 5 times with 1 minute intervals before each retry.

 The multiplier parameter specifies value by which the interval time is increased for each of the retry attempts.
-To eplain this better, let's say we have:
+To explain this better, let's say we have:

 ```json
 {